savagetumaz6947/BaseFalconSwerve/README.md

 - **Phoenix6 Integration**: Utilizing Velocity and DutyCycle controls for motors.
 - **MK4i Swerve Field-Oriented Drivetrain**: Equipped with Falcon 500 motors, CANcoders, and NavX for precise control.
 - **Set Shooter Angle**: Adjustable to any angle for accurate targeting.
-- **AutoRise and AutoAim**: Automated mechanisms for speaker and note pickup.
+- **AutoRise and AutoAim**: Automated speaker and note pickup mechanisms.

 ### Autonomous Routines